kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 ## Optional: configuration and logging

-You may want to store credentials such as usernames and passwords if they are needed for specific data sources used by the project.
+In your Kedro projects, you may want to store credentials such as usernames and passwords if they are needed for specific data sources.

 To do this, add them to `conf/local/credentials.yml` (some examples are included in that file for illustration).